So that you do not meet any musical limits

 Playing Chords

-Setting the automatic chord recognition: Single finger with root note plus chord type, 3-voiced, 4-voiced, 3- and 4-voiced, and accordion.
+Setting the automatic chord recognition: Four single-finger settings that are based on the settings of common keyboard manufacturers and have been expanded slightly, 3-voiced, 4-voiced, 3- and 4-voiced, and accordion.
 Settings that a special procedure of keyboard styles is switched on "on the fly" automatically during transposition and that the chord presetting comes also from the EventTrack.
 Further settings, which basic chords are assigned to the keys C sharp and D sharp in the single-finger mode, that in the 3-part chord recognition the minor version of the 7-5 chords is used, and that in the chord resolution Major Sex chords are interpreted as inversions of minor seventh chords.
 Display of all chord chords including inversions, which nimbu resolves in the current setting when playing.
 Several hundred chord fingerings are displayed.

 at the end of a note